Skip to main content

 The general steps are:

-• Accessing a Camera
+• Access a Camera

-• Configuring the Capture Settings
+• Configure the Capture Settings

-• Setting up the Capture View and Overlay
+• Set-up the Capture View and Overlay

-• Starting the Capture Process
+• Start the Capture Process

 Prerequisites